Constitution

 Members will strive to live the daily spiritual practices described in the Rule of Life, including:

-- Morning Prayer (Lauds)**
+• Morning Prayer (Lauds)**

-- Evening Prayer (Vespers)**
+• Evening Prayer (Vespers)**

-- Daily Scripture reading
+• Daily Sacred Scripture reading

-- A daily Rosary
+• A daily 6-Decade Rosary

-- A regular examination of conscience
+• A regular examination of conscience

-- At least a monthly confession
+• At least a monthly confession

-**A Fraternity can choose which Divine Office they wish to pray but all members of the Fraternity must use the same one (e.g., Liturgy of the Hours, Monastic Diurnal, Anthologion (Byzantine), Prayer of the Faithful (Maronite).
+**A Fraternity can choose which Divine Office they wish to pray but all members of that Fraternity must use the same one (e.g., Liturgy of the Hours, Monastic Diurnal, Anthologion (Byzantine), Prayer of the Faithful (Maronite).
 The Book of Before and After (Chaldean).
 If you have a fraternity primarily from an Eastern Catholic Rite you can gain permission to use their Divine Office by request.**

 Article IX – Retreats and Gatherings